-Think of a shuttle rocket, and the booster rockets that are utilized to get the space shuttle into orbit.
+Think of a shuttle rocket, and the booster rockets that are used to get the space shuttle into orbit.
 This is much the same, except instead of extra items being there and then dropping off, Meterpreter starts as small as possible, then adds on.
 In this case however, the full Meterpreter code has already been uploaded to the remote machine, and there is no need for a staged connection.

 We set all of our options for ‘metsvc_bind_tcp’ with the victim’s IP address and the port we wish to have the service connect to on our machine.
 We then run the exploit.